Skip to Main Content

 Federal Contracts-Equal Opportunity in Employment: Employment Nondiscrimination and Equal Opportunity for Qualified Individuals with Disabilities

-Section 503 of the Rehabilitation Act of 1973, as amended (41 CFR Parts 60-741(/elaws/leave-dol.asp?exiturl=http://www.ecfr.gov/cgi-bin/text-idx^Q^tpl=/ecfrbrowse/Title41/41cfr60-741_main_02.tpl&exitTitle=www.ecfr.gov&fedpage=yes) and 60-742(/elaws/leave-dol.asp?exiturl=http://www.ecfr.gov/cgi-bin/text-idx^Q^tpl=/ecfrbrowse/Title41/41cfr60-742_main_02.tpl&exitTitle=www.ecfr.gov&fedpage=yes))
+Section 503 of the Rehabilitation Act of 1973, as amended

 Who is Covered

 Section 503 of the Rehabilitation Act of 1973, as amended, 29 U.S.C.
-793(http://www4.law.cornell.edu/uscode/29/793.html), is administered by the Office of Federal Contract Compliance Programs (OFCCP).
-Section 503 requires employers with Federal contracts or subcontracts that exceed $15,000, and contracts or subcontracts for indefinite quantities (unless the purchaser has reason to believe that the cost in any one year will not exceed $15,000), to treat applicants and employees without discrimination on the basis of disability and to take affirmative steps to hire, retain, and promote qualified individuals with disabilities.
+793, ("Section 503") is administered by the Office of Federal Contract Compliance Programs ("OFCCP").
+Section 503 requires employers with Federal contracts or subcontracts that exceed $15,0001, and contracts or subcontracts for indefinite quantities (unless the contracting agency has reason to believe that the cost in any one year will not exceed $15,000), to treat applicants and employees without discrimination on the basis of disability and take steps to hire, retain, and promote qualified individuals with disabilities.

 The following types of contracts and subcontracts are exempt from Section 503:

-• Those not exceeding $15,000
+• Those not exceeding $15,000;

 • Those for indefinite quantities where the agency determines that the cost in any one year will not exceed $15,000;

-• Those for work that is performed outside the U.S.
+• Those for work that is performed outside the U.S. and for which employment activity decisions were made outside the U.S.; and

-• Those with state or local governments, except for the specific government entity that participates in work on or under the contract
+• Those with state or local governments, except for the specific government entity that participates in work on or under the contract.

 • For facilities not connected to performance of the Federal contract, upon the written request of the contractor, if certain conditions listed in the regulations are met.
-This type of waiver will terminate, at the very latest, two years after the date on which the waiver is granted, and earlier under certain specific circumstances
+This type of waiver will terminate, at the very latest, two years after the date on which the waiver is granted, and earlier under certain specific circumstances; and

-• Contracts and subcontracts involving national security, if the head of the contracting agency determines both that (1) the contract is essential to national security, and (2) noncompliance with a particular requirement of the regulations with respect to the process of awarding the contract is essential to national security
+• Contracts and subcontracts involving national security, if the head of the contracting agency determines both that (1) the contract is essential to national security, and (2) noncompliance with a particular requirement of the regulations with respect to the process of awarding the contract is essential to national security.

 Under Section 503 and its implementing regulations, an "individual with a disability" means a person who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.